 ITC plays a critical role in the deduction of the final cost of the property.
 The proper implementation of GST will determine the final effect of tax credits.
 As per the latest revision, five percent GST is applicable without the benefit of ITC.

 Concerns have been raised by the developer fraternity regarding the effective 18 percent tax applicable for the construction sector, including land tax of six percent.
-Therefore, all new real estate projects will be taxed at 18 percent (Five percent from February 2019 onward).
+Therefore, all new real estate projects will be taxed at 18 percent (Five percent from February 2019 onwards).

 Cement will now attract an additional two percent tax while there has been a deduction of five percent for coal, limestone, and lignite.